kwccoin/Ethminer-for-macOS/README.md

 ## Support
 While I am full-time programmer, I do not use C/C++ in my daily life, at least not at a level where I can actively develop this fork.
-However, with that being said, I will do my best to maintain this fork as problems come up.
+However, with that being said, I will do my best to maintain this fork as issues arise.

 ## Maintained By